alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 With this the `char` based wrapper layer, the “A” suffix functions like `MessageBoxA`, has been *re-purposed to support the future* instead of supporting the past, just now with the “A” very much a misleading misnomer.
 This is  much like how C++ `auto` was re-purposed to support the future instead of supporting the past, just now with the “auto” very much a misleading misnomer… Well, I guess there must be an example also in the human body, maybe.

-Anyway, as of early 2022 the UTF-8 support is far from complete.

-But together with earlier introduced UTF-8 support in the Visual C++ compiler and other Microsoft tools the June 2019 support in Windows *enables* use of UTF-8 throughout.
+As of early 2022 the UTF-8 support is far from complete, but together with earlier introduced UTF-8 support in the Visual C++ compiler and other Microsoft tools the June 2019 support in Windows *enables* use of UTF-8 throughout.
 This avoids text encoding problems such as for the right single quote in the previous version of our Tic-Tac-Toe game.
 And it enables use of special Unicode characters provided that the font one uses, supports them.

 ---